-These hanging potted shelves offer a creative way to add vertical, green space to a balcony, windowsill, patio, or roof garden.
-Grow a mini herb garden or flowering annuals for a burst of colour.
+These DIY hanging plant shelves offer a creative way to add vertical, green space to a balcony, windowsill, patio, or roof garden.
+Follow the step-by-step tutorial and make them in an afternoon.

 by Kay Maguire and Tony Woods is used with permission from Firefly Books who also provided a review copy of this book.